 Complete remuneration package

-However, knowing the ‘basic monthly salary’ in most cases does not tell you much about your final take-home pay and the full remuneration package.
+Knowing the monthly ‘basic salary’ does not tell you much about your final take-home pay and the full remuneration package.
 There are two reasons for this.

-Firstly, the basic salary can make up anything between 50% and 100% of your total remuneration package depending on whether you entitled to the various allowances.
-This is especially so if you have children or/and are an expat.
+Firstly, the basic salary can make up anything between -40% and +100% or more of your total remuneration package depending on whether you are entitled to the various allowances.
+This is especially so if you are an expat or/and have children.

-Secondly, the country you are employed in has a significant impact on your total salary due to the ‘correction coefficient‘.
+Secondly, the country you are employed in has a significant impact on your total salary due to the European Commission ‘Correction Coefficient‘.
 Brussels is used as reference, so if you work for EU institutions in Belgium, you get 100% of your salary and allowances.
 However, if you work for an EU agency in Scandinavia, your salary and allowances will upped by 18-31% to compensate for higher living costs.
 Conversely, if you will work for the EU in Bulgaria, you will get only 55% of what your Brussels colleague gets due to what Eurostat considers are lower living costs.
 More on the impact of the Correction Coefficient below.